-The maiden looks up to Her, nude above, indicating she is at infancy with great potential of being a strong member of the Confederacy, yet however, her current vulnerabilities shown.
-Her left hand rests upon the shield coat-of-arms of Thurgau, depicting her origins.
-Her right arm lays on her toil, the finest agricultural harvests she offers willingly to the Confederacy.
+Her left hand rests upon a proud blazon shield, the coat-of-arms of Thurgau, depicting her origins.
+Her right arm lays upon her toil, the finest agricultural harvests she has to offer, her tribute of thanks.

-Helvetia encourages Thurgau to joins the Suisse Confederacy, be forever united under Her shelter and protection.
+Helvetia welcomes Thurgau to the Confederacy, united in perennial unity under her defense and protection.

-The historical Frauenfeld Castle, site of the canton's foundings past Her humble beginnings from that fortified tower mills and chapel, impose silent witness the illustrious chronicles of Thurgau across many passages of time.
+Over the distance yonder, the historical Castle Frauenfeld from ages past, of humble beginnings from the fortified tower mills and chapel, bear silent witness to the illustrious chronicles of Thurgau across the passage of time.

 HEIL DIR HELVETIA – Salvation to you Helvetia